 ValOre integrates high resolution WorldView spectral data and imagery in the evaluation of district-wide, greenfield targets.
 At Pedra Branca, the pairing of prospective LWIR (Long-Wave Infrared) WorldView spectral signatures and magnetic anomalies led to a new palladium-platinum drilling discovery at the C-04 zone.
-New SWIR (Short-Wave Infrafer) spectral data has been captured at both the Pedra Branca PGE property and Angilak Property Uranium Project, for interpretation and integration into future exploration efforts.
+New SWIR (Short-Wave Infrafer) spectral data has also been captured at the Pedra Branca PGE property, for interpretation and integration into future exploration efforts.

 About WorldView Spectra Data